JackEasson/SLPNet_pytorch/README.md

 For successful operation, all the path (whether save path or input images path) of this project shouldn't contain Chinese characters!

 ## Other
-Our paper has acceted by PRCV2020, we will open it soon!
+Our paper has acceted by PRCV2020, we have opened it now!